Key Points

 Smart cards are often used in physical security tokens (otherwise known as “security keys”) like the Yubikey.
 Enterprises use them to render their networks impervious to over-the-air attacks and virtually eliminate phishing.

-For the purposes of this article, our references to smart cards will primarily be in regard to security keys.
+For the purposes of this article, our references to smart cards will primarily be about security keys.
 They’re a common choice for organizations that want to deploy supplementary cyber security measures.

 What is a PKI Smart Card?